-Attachment C - February 3, 2022 Memorandum to the City Council from the Shoreline Planning Commission
+Attachment B - Memorandum from the Shoreline Planning Commission

-ORDINANCE NO. 955
+ORDINANCE NO. 959

-AN ORDINANCE OF THE CITY OF SHORELINE, WASHINGTON AMENDING CERTAIN SECTIONS OF THE SHORELINE MUNICIPAL CODE TITLE 20, THE UNIFIED DEVELOPMENT CODE, REPRESENTING PART TWO OF THE 2021 DEVELOPMENT CODE BATCH AMENDMENTS TO PROVIDE CLARITY TO EXISTING REGULATIONS, PROVIDE FOR BETTER ADMINISTRATION OF THE REGULATIONS, INCLUDING SEPA PROCEDURES, AND REFLECT POLICY MODIFICATIONS IN RESPONSE TO CITIZEN PROPOSALS AND THE CHANGING NEEDS OF THE CITY.
+AN ORDINANCE OF THE CITY OF SHORELINE, WASHINGTON AMENDING CERTAIN SECTIONS OF THE SHORELINE MUNICIPAL CODE TITLE 20, THE UNIFIED DEVELOPMENT CODE, REPRESENTING GROUP A AND GROUP B OF PART TWO OF THE 2021 DEVELOPMENT CODE BATCH AMENDMENTS TO PROVIDE CLARITY, ADMINISTRATIVE EFFICIENCY, AND TO RESPOND TO THE CHANGING NEEDS OF THE CITY.